quire-io/guide/_docs/tasklist-13-move-tasks.md

 ![drag task to sidebar]({{ site.url }}{{ site.baseurl }}/assets/images/move-tasks/drag_tasks_to_sidebar.png)

-In filter view, you can even drag and drop task(s) to reassign an assignee or multiple assignees, a priority, and a due date.
+In a filtered view, you can even drag and drop task(s) to reassign an assignee or multiple assignees, a priority, and a due date.

 ![drag to assgin in filter view]({{ site.url }}{{ site.baseurl }}/assets/images/move-tasks/drag_assign_filter_view.png)